PlanetSurgery/FoundRelics/README.md

 3. **Adding New Items:**
    When providing new items, ensure that the file name exactly matches its name in the JSON data.

+# 🎥 Watch the Video: FoundRelics - A Simple Query API Fetcher Tool
 [![FoundRelics - A Simple Query API Fetcher Tool](https://img.youtube.com/vi/7pXumxXoP04/maxresdefault.jpg)](https://www.youtube.com/watch?v=7pXumxXoP04)